 The CELTA course is a structured and practical introduction to teaching: it will equip you with the professional knowledge, practical skills and confidence you need to start your teaching career.
 The course will show prospective employers that you:

-On successful completion of the course, you can immediately seek work as a teacher in a wide range of countries across the world.
-This includes the UK and the US.
+On successful completion of the course, you can immediately seek work as a teacher in a wide range of countries across the world, including in the UK and the US.

-The online, face-to-face, full-time and part-time CELTA courses consist of a minimum of 120 hours of attendance and additional hours of self-study.
+The CELTA course consists of a minimum of 120 hours of attendance and additional hours of self-study.
 You will observe qualified teachers at St Giles, you will have teaching practice with groups of students every day from day 2 of the course (on which you will receive feedback from your tutors) and you will complete four written assignments.